-Tendon Treatment Program
+Tendon Treatment Center

-	Tendon Treatment Program
+UNC Tendon Treatment Center

 Our Imaging Technology

-	Minimally invasive surgery is a minor procedure that allows the physician to fix damaged tendons without an expensive trip to the operating room, nor an admission to the hospital.
-Because this procedure is done in the clinic setting there is also no risk of general anesthesia.
+Minimally invasive surgery is a minor procedure that allows the physician to fix damaged tendons without an expensive trip to the operating room or admission to the hospital.
+The procedure is done in the outpatient clinic using only local anesthetics.
+This removes any risk of general anesthesia.

 Our providers have been at the forefront of providing this service to our patients for more than a decade and are national experts in this area.
 The procedure takes place in our orthopaedic clinic and typically takes 60 minutes or less.
 The devices used for this procedure include the Tenex and Tenjet (Hydrocision) devices.
 The outcome and safety of these procedures is high and patients are able to find relief from chronic nagging injuries without a larger more invasive procedure.

 For additional information or to set up an appointment, call 919-966-5760.